ishandutta2007/PanelViewKeep/README.md

 If you see something wrong, or you want to improve on what I've got here, feel free to submit an issue or create a pull request.

 ##Changelog

+3.0
+- Complete rewrite of the override stylesheet!
+- Moved the "Add note" area to the bottom of the panel, to match the Android app.
+- Modified the [toast](https://www.google.com/design/spec/components/snackbars-toasts.html) to match the Android app.
+- The panel view now persists across sessions.
+- Fixed Share Note screen in the panel.

 2.8.2
 - Fixed bug where reminders were not visible in single note view.